yahyasghayron/nvim-goto-view-laravel/README.md

 ## Features

 - Dynamically detects the Laravel project root.
-- Opens the corresponding Blade view based on the word under the cursor.
+- Opens the corresponding Blade view, component or asset based on the path under the cursor.

 ## Installation